Samsung/TizenRT/os/fs/smartfs/README.txt

   at at time (which is typically 256 bytes).
 For FLASH devices that support byte write mode, support for this config item can be added to the MTD driver.
-Enabling and supporting this feature reduces the traffic on the SPI bus considerably because SMARTFS performs many operations that affect only a few bytes on the device.
+Enabling and supporting this feature reduces the traffic on the SPI bus considerably because jSmartFs performs many operations that affect only a few bytes on the device.
 Without BYTE_WRITE, the code must perform a full page read-modify-write operation on a 256 or even 512 byte page.